Welcome to today's edition of the Rush 24-7 podcast.

 I've got to explain myself on.

-And go into some of these, and you know, do not spare any information on how many lies have been told about it in order to get it passed, how many lies are being told now to make it look much better than it is.
+And go into some of these and, you know, do not spare any information on how many lies have been told about it in order to get it passed, how many lies are being told now to make it look much better than it is.

-Yeah, you're gonna repeal it.
+Yeah, you're going to repeal it.

 They may not know why.